 Buying a house rather than renting makes a lot of sense not only for young people but also for older folks.
 In any case, paying rent in your twilight years is a huge hindrance and strenuous on your savings.

 2. You Have a Secure Job

-As a young adult, it may take a while to find solid footing in your chosen profession.
-However, after working for a few years, you may finally find stability in a company and be ready for a long term position.
+As a young adult, it may take a while to find a solid footing in your chosen profession.
+However, after working for a few years, you may finally find stability in a company and be ready for a long-term position.

 Having that job security will allow you to make financial decisions that you couldn’t before – which includes buying a house.

-If you have a job that offers you good work-life balance, health benefits and other advantages, you may want to make use of that security to invest in a house of your own.
+If you have a job that offers you a good work-life balance, health benefits, and other advantages, you may want to make use of that security to invest in a house of your own.